cicada-lang/inet/README.md

 make test
 ```

-The compiled `./bin/inet` is the command-line program.
+The compiled binary `./bin/inet` is the command-line program.

 ```sh
 $ ./bin/inet